I am all alone but I have an internet connection

 Dear Woman at Starbucks,

 This letter has been a long time coming.
 I read your last letter a year and a half ago, but I didn't have the courage to respond.
 I have gotten a divorce.
 It was the hardest thing I have ever done.
 The worst thing in the world.
-I took everything.
+It took everything.
 Took it all.
 And then threw it all away.
 If I can describe it in one word, that’s it.
 Gone.
 We said our vows to God.
 I was reborn that day.
 God healed me in many ways.
 That is the best way I can put it.
-Over the past two years, things with him have now changed.
+Over the past two years, things with Him have now changed.
 I am working on being okay with it.
-How are you?